-The author discusses why you shouldn’t rely on Social Security, whether it is cut in the future in order to stay solvent, the retirement age is raised, means testing is instituted, or any other reason why you can’t count on a check from the state for any meaningful amount.
-And best of all, these issues are covered in a politically neutral but realistic manner without cutting into the meat of the book – how to save for your own retirement.
+The author discusses why you shouldn’t rely on social security, whether it is cut in the future to stay solvent, the retirement age is raised, means testing is instituted, or any other reason why you can’t count on a check from the state for any meaningful amount.
+And best of all, these issues are covered in a politically neutral but realistic manner without cutting into the meat of the book—how to save for your own retirement.

 Chris Hogan addresses the emotions that make dealing with money hard, such as getting caught up in regret for what we wasted money on or guilt that keeps us giving money we need to save.
-He doesn’t spend as much time addressing this as Suze Orman, but his book isn’t intended to deal with the emotional relationship with money, just address the common issues before moving on to the mechanics.
-He sees having the dream of where you want to go as what lets you release the emotional weight of mistakes made and worries of the future.
+He doesn’t spend as much time addressing this as Suze Orman, but his book isn’t intended to deal with the emotional relationship with money; it’s just meant to address the common issues before moving on to the mechanics.
+He sees having the dream of where you want to go as what lets you release the emotional weight of mistakes made and worries about the future.